- About Us

 Arriving in the United States for the first time is exciting but it can also be a bit overwhelming.
 Below you will find information to help you prepare for you first few days on campus.

 Many of your questions will be answered in International Student Orientation.
 In fact, we have found that attending orientation can be one of the most important factors in an international student's successful transition to RIT.
-We also encourage you to read the tips in 5 Things International Students Should Do Upon U.S. Arrival from the August 2013 online edition of U.S. News and World Report.

 The ISS staff is looking forward to meeting you!